What is a Milgrain Engagement Ring and Should I Buy One?

 A unique ring design with numerous rows of milgrain.
 See this ring here

 This adds texture and complexity to the ring design, giving it an intriguing appearance and making the milgrain more than just an embellishment.
-Here it takes prominence and is the central focus of the design.
+The ring design featured above shows row upon row of milgrain, and is the central focus of the design.

-• One way is to first craft the tiny metal beads and then have them soldered onto the ring design.
+• Handcrafted Milgrain: One way is to first craft the tiny metal beads and then have them soldered onto the ring design.
 This is a painstaking and time-consuming method as each bead is individually placed into its position on the design.
 All antique jewelry featuring milgrain was crafted using either this or the next method.
+Handcrafted milgrain is not perfect, which is why the end result is unique.

-• Another way is to use a special tool that works like a mold to create the beaded pattern along the surface.
+• A Milgrain-Like Finish: Another way is to use a special tool that works like a mold to create the beaded pattern along the surface.
 This is called a milgraining or knurling tool and is used together with a milgrain wheel.
 You can watch the milgrain tool in action here.

-• The final method, and most commonly used today, is by using a computer to design and then 3-D print the milgrain pattern which is then used as a mold for the jewelry design.
+• Machine-Created Milgrain: The final method, and most commonly used today, is by using a computer to design and then 3-D print the milgrain pattern.
+This is then used as a mold for the jewelry design.
 This is the easiest and most advanced method of the three.

 There are many reasons to add milgrain to your engagement ring design.